 Four mobile money providers operate in Kenya.
-However, the sector is dominated by Safaricom's mPesa, which has more than 98 percent market share.
-Customers of mPesa tend to use it primarily for payments but not for savings.
-The banking services deposits and credit-provided by Safaricom and mPesa are offered through NCBA.24
+However, the sector is dominated by Safaricom's M-Pesa, which has more than 98 percent market share.
+Customers of M-Pesa tend to use it primarily for payments, loans and mobile banking wallets have become the most commonly used savings device.
+Several banks offer banking services over the M-Pesa platform, including NCBA.24